 * Exits – How and what page are people using to exit your website, and if they came from social media where did they come from?
 Can you pinpoint what is making them leave?
-What you can do to encourage them to prevail or to transform them in a few way, for example by utilizing an exit pop-under?
+What you can do to encourage them to prevail or to transform them in a few ways, for example by utilizing an exit pop-under?

 * Time on Site – How long are your visitors staying on your page and what precisely are they doing while they are there?
 What do they read the most?
 What do they watch the most?
 What precisely are they doing that holds them on the social media site?
 If they’re only there a short time, what did they do?

-* Growth – How rapid are the visitors to your social media page/platform improving each month?
+* Growth – How rapidly are the visitors to your social media page/platform improving each month?
 Is it increasing or down?
 What actions impact growth?
 How can you do more of those things to keep growing your website and your influence?

 * Response – When you develop a post, how long does it take your audience to respond and what sort of responses do you get?
-Are they commenting, liking, sharing, re-tweeting and so forth?
+Are they commenting, liking, sharing, re-tweeting, and so forth?

 How lots others are sharing your social networks and provoking people to link to your social media networks?
 Who is sharing your platform more and why?

 Finally, the only thing that truly matters in the scheme of things is conversions.
 If you’re not meeting your conversion goals, then you require to readjust. make sure that conversions are what you decide that they are.
-You might be tracking email sign-ups, clicks or sales.
-It’s up to you what a conversion signifies.
+You might be tracking email sign-ups, clicks, or sales.
+It’s up to you what conversion signifies.